rostools/cog-flow-intro/git.md

 With Git, you create a "repository" (often called "repo") that serves as a container for the project's code and history.
 Everything within this container is tracked by Git.

-The "distributed" part of Git refers to the fact that every developer who works with a Git repository can have their own copy of that entire repository.
+The *distributed* part of Git refers to the fact that every developer who works with a Git repository can have their own copy of that entire repository.
 Each developers version of the repository is connected to a shared repository (more on that in the section [Repositories: Local and Remote](#repositories-local-and-remote) below).
 This connection enables easy collaboration with others.

-GitHub Docs has a great introduction to Git.
-Follow [this link](https://docs.github.com/en/get-started/using-git/about-git).
+If you want to learn more, [GitHub Docs](https://docs.github.com/en/get-started/using-git/about-git) has a great introduction to Git.

 ...
 Could also include sections from [R Cubed Intro - Version Control](https://r-cubed-intro.rostools.org/sessions/version-control)